 - Defining custom query strings that can be appended to the end of your various PathFactory links before sharing

 - Setting the timeframe in which a visitor’s access protection authentication will expire

-- Seting your default search engine directive for all experience types, based on the subscription type(s) you have.
+- Setting your default search engine directive for all experience types, based on the subscription type(s) you have.

-In addition to default roles, you can also add your own custom roles to the user roles list by setting permissions and permission types at the feature level.
+In addition to default roles, as an Administrator you can add your own custom roles to the user roles list by setting permissions and permission types at the feature level.
 This puts the autonomy in your hands and is especially beneficial when you’re training your teams and you want to grant access based on the level of training that’s been provided, or when you want to provide a custom level of access to different business units.
-All of this allows for PathFactory roles to better suit your team's structure and specific needs.
+All of this allows for PathFactory roles to better suit your team’s structure and specific needs.

-To add a new user role, navigate to the User Roles tab within User Management and select either the +Add User Role button on the left side (shown below) or the top right.
+- To add a new user role, click the +Add User Role button on the the top right.

 You can then define the name of your custom user role as well as whether you want to clone this new role from an existing one in the list, or set it up from scratch.

-Once the role is added you'll be able to select which permissions you want available for this role, along with Platform Settings, Analytics Permissions, and Administrative Controls.
+Once the role is added you’ll be able to select which Product Permissions you want available for this role, along with Platform Settings, Analytics Permissions, and Administrative Controls.
 Click Save when you are finished with your selections.

-You can leverage custom roles to create a view-only role.
+You can leverage custom roles to provide users with view only access.

-View-only permissions are available across the entire platform and allow you to further enhance your governance practices.
-Give your marketing or sales team members access to see what content is available or review settings for your various experiences without allowing them to create, edit, or delete anything.
+View-only permissions are available across almost all platform features, allowing you to further enhance your governance practices.
+Give your team members access to see what content is available or review settings for your various experiences without allowing them to create, edit, or delete anything.
 This lets you increase visibility around elements such as content attributes, form strategies, appearance configurations, and more while still ensuring version control.